 —Sarah Seidelmann, author of Swimming with Elephants

-“Jaimal Yogis writes in a fun, engaging style and the ideas he conveys are timeless ones.
-If you like reading spiritual memoirs, All Our Waves Are Water will be a great pleasure.” — Sharon Salzberg, New York Times bestselling author of Lovingkindness and Real Happiness
+“Jaimal Yogis writes in a fun, engaging style and the ideas he conveys are timeless.
+All Our Waves Are Water is a great pleasure.” — Sharon Salzberg, New York Times bestselling author of Lovingkindness and Real Happiness

 “In this deeply wise memoir of an already remarkable life, Jaimal Yogis takes us on a good ride through India, surfing, ancient wisdom and modern physics, and many practical insights about the waves of life.
 Authentic, direct, and powerful, this is a beautiful book.”— Rick Hanson, Ph.D., New York Times bestselling author of Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom